OpenCilk/infrastructure/README.md

   analyzing user-specified code regions, which is made available by including `<cilk/cilkscale.h>`, and includes facilities for benchmarking an application on different numbers of parallel cores and visualizing the results.
+- [Beta] Cilksan integrates with a [custom version](https://github.com/OpenCilk/rr) of the RR reverse debugger to enable interactive debugging of determinacy races.

-OpenCilk 1.1 is largely compatible with Intel's latest release of Cilk Plus.
+OpenCilk 2.0 is largely compatible with Intel's latest release of Cilk Plus.
 Unsupported features include:

+- The Intel Cilk Plus reducer library.
 - Cilk Plus array-slice notation.
 - Certain Cilk Plus API functions, such as `__cilkrts_set_param()`.

 ### How to get OpenCilk

+**TODO:** Update this section once precompiled binaries and Docker image for OpenCilk 2.0 are ready.

 Precompiled binaries for OpenCilk 1.1 are available for some systems
 here:
 https://github.com/OpenCilk/opencilk-project/releases/tag/opencilk%2Fv1.1.
 To install, either download and run the appropriate shell archive (i.e., `.sh` file) or unpack the appropriate tarball.

+These precompiled binaries require that standard system header files and libraries are already installed.
+These header files and libraries can be obtained by installing a modern version of GCC (including `g++`) on Linux or by installing a modern version of Xcode on macOS.

 A docker image for Ubuntu 20.04 with OpenCilk 1.1 installed is available here: